 1. Student Identity

-Our .
+Our students need to first see themselves as STEM learners, and one major way to do that is to connect what we do in the classroom to their lives.
 We must consider the context of our students.
 If we are not familiar with the lived realities of our students, we must make a concerted effort to learn about them.
 How do they identify themselves?
 What is important to them?

 Learning about our students also helps us shift the narrative of STEM education from employment-centered to living-centered.
 This is a key point Dr. Ellington emphasizes – too often we try to motivate our students to invest in education with the “you can get a job” argument, whereas we should refocus the argument to “you can live the life you want.”
 So, instead of asking our students what they want to be or do after school, what if we ask them about the life they hope to live?
 STEM truly empowers and liberates, so let’s move the conversation from WORKING better to LIVING better.